From Voids to Clusters: Mergers and Evolutionary Pathways of Star-Forming and Quenched Low-Mass Galaxies: Results

+In Figure~\ref{fig:01stellar_mass_comparison030}, low-mass quenched galaxies in clusters show minimal differences between mergers and non-mergers across the examined properties, indicating that mergers have a limited impact on this population.
+The SFR distribution yields a p-value of 0.07, suggesting only a weak difference between the two groups.
+For high-mass quenched galaxies, the K–S test similarly shows no significant merger effects: the SFE distribution displays no meaningful variation ($p = 0.70$), and the gas fraction also shows negligible differences, confirming that mergers exert little influence on the physical properties of quenched systems.
+In contrast, star-forming galaxies in clusters exhibit strong merger-driven differences.
+For low-mass systems, mergers significantly enhance both SFR and SFE ($p < 10^{-4}$).
+Unlike the trends observed in void environments, the gas fraction in clusters is also strongly affected by mergers ($p < 10^{-4}$).
+High-mass star-forming galaxies follow the same pattern: mergers substantially modify SFR and SFE ($p < 10^{-4}$), while also producing pronounced differences in gas content ($f_{\mathrm{gas}}$: $p < 10^{-4}$).

+Interestingly, our analysis reveals no significant differences between mergers and non-mergers in the properties of quenched galaxies in both environments suggesting that once star formation has ceased, mergers do not substantially modify their star-forming properties.
+However, while mergers exert a notable impact on the properties of star-forming galaxies in both voids and clusters, their effect on gas content reveals a significant contrast: mergers have an almost negligible influence on the gas fraction in star-forming galaxies in voids, whereas they significantly affect the gas fraction in star-forming galaxies in cluster environments.
+As a result, the impact of mergers on gas content can vary significantly depending on the surrounding environment, and mergers can yield different results in different environments for the gas content of star-forming galaxies.
 The differences between quenched and star-forming galaxies in the effects of mergers on their main properties possibly emphasize the role of the galactic gas content.
 The gas fraction of galaxies may be effective during mergers.
 The gas fraction is not the sole driver, albeit a strong driver of SFR enhancement in galaxy mergers.
 In addition, the possible effects of feedback efficiency and galaxy morphology could contribute to the discrepancy between star-forming and quenched galaxies \citep{hani2020interacting}.
 For instance, mergers of bulge-dominated galaxies have been predicted \citep[e.g.,][]{cox2008effect} and observed \citep[e.g.,][]{saintonge2012impact} to exhibit lower star formation rate (SFR) enhancements.
 However, exploring the interplay between galaxy morphology and SFR enhancements in mergers within IllustrisTNG is beyond the scope of this work.